-Automating all of these services save you time and effort.
+Automating all these services saves you time and effort.
 It also creates visibility and accountability on both sides.
-This simplifies the reporting process, allowing tenants to issue a complaint and then track what’s being done about it in real-time.
+This simplifies the reporting process, allowing a tenant to issue a complaint and then track what’s being done about it in real-time.

 Modern Office Systems

-Even Luddites would have to admit that there are several benefits to modernizing your office systems via apartment automation.
-Simply put, property managers have too much to do and too little time to waste on mindless tasks such as accepting an endless stream of packages.
-By automating, you increase efficiency and give yourself the ability to focus on the duties that require your personal touch like providing excellent customer service for your residents.
+Even luddites would have to admit that there are several benefits to implementing modern office systems via apartment automation.
+Simply put, property managers have too much to do and too little time to waste on mindless tasks, such as accepting an endless stream of packages.
+By automating your office systems, you can create efficient working environments and give yourself the ability to focus on the duties that require your personal touch, such as providing excellent customer service for your residents.

 To discover how smart lockers can automate your leasing office operations, contact a Parcel Pending by Quadient representative today!

 - Jones, Tim.
 Forbes.
 Technology Is Evolving Property Management And Leasing – And Investors Need To Keep Up.
 (2017, September 8). https://www.forbes.com/sites/forbesrealestatecouncil/2017/09/08/technology-is-evolving-property-management-and-leasing-and-investors-need-to-keep-up/?sh=1ecad0fb45fd

 - Alpher, Stephen.
 Seeking Alpha.
 Camden Property Trust takes action on “package-gate”.
 (2015, October 20). https://seekingalpha.com/news/2840436-camden-property-trust-takes-action-package-gate

 - TREO Realtors.
 Virtual Showings: The Future of Real Estate. (n.d.). https://treorealtors.com/virtual-showings-the-future-of-real-estate/